nfttrader-io/sdk-js/README.md

 const sdk = new NFTTraderSDK(....) const assetsArray = new sdk.AssetsArray()

-assetsArray.addERC20Asset('0x6b175474e89094c44da98b954eedeac495271d0f', 10000000000000000000) //the address of the token is DAI token.
+assetsArray.addERC20Asset('0x6b175474e89094c44da98b954eedeac495271d0f', '10000000000000000000') //the address of the token is DAI token.
 An ERC20 with 18 decimals.
 The amount passed as parameter is 10 DAI
 ```

-##### addERC721Asset(address, tokenIds) : void
+##### addERC721Asset(address, tokenId) : void

-Adding an ERC721 token and the relative token ids to the AssetsArray object. `tokenIds` parameter must be an array with at least one element inside it.
+Adding an ERC721 token and the relative token id to the AssetsArray object. `tokenId` parameter must be a string

 Let's see an example of implementation.